aws-samples/machine-learning-pipelines-for-multimodal-health-data/README.md

 To create a multi-modal view of a patient for model training, we join the feature vectors from three modalities.
 We then process the data with the following steps:
 - Normalize the range of independent features using feature scaling,
-- Perform principal component analysis (PCA) on the features to reduce the dimensionality and identify the most discriminative features that contribute 95% **(to be updated)** variance in the data, This results in a dimensionality reduction from 215 features down to 45 **(to be updated)** principal components, which constitute features for the supervised learner.
+- Perform principal component analysis (PCA) on the features to reduce the dimensionality and identify the most discriminative features that contribute 95% variance in the data, This results in a dimensionality reduction from 215 features down to 45 principal components, which constitute features for the supervised learner.

 ### What Algorithm is Used?
 To train the ML model to predict patient survival status, we use the SageMaker built-in XGBoost estimator for binary classification.